cyco77/pptb-fast-record-counter/README.md

 ### Core Capabilities

 - 📊 **Entity List Display** - View all customizable entities in your Dataverse environment
+- 🎯 **Solution Filtering** - Filter entities by solution with dropdown selector (shows only entities in selected solution)
 - 🔢 **Fast Record Counting** - Count records for all filtered entities with a single click
-- 🔍 **Entity Filtering** - Filter entities by display name or logical name in real-time
+- 🔍 **Entity Name Filtering** - Filter entities by display name or logical name in real-time
 - 📋 **Sortable Data Grid** - Sort entities by display name, logical name, or record count
 - 🎯 **Batch Counting** - Count records for all filtered entities sequentially
 - 📢 **Visual Notifications** - Toast notifications for all operations